All Writing Guides

 What is citation inconsistency?

 Citation inconsistency means the paper does not follow one clear citation pattern.
-The mismatch may involve in-text citations, reference entries, author names, dates, punctuation, capitalization, or URLs.
+The mismatch may involve in-text citations, footnotes, endnotes, reference entries, Works Cited entries, bibliography entries, author names, dates, punctuation, capitalization, or URLs.

 Should I fix citations before editing the paper?